leon4rd/test/README.md

-## What do you call a droid that takes the long way around?
-R2 detour.
+## Can a kangaroo jump higher than the Empire State Building?
+Of course.
+The Empire State Building can't jump.